-Quad Plus is an industry leading system integrator providing motors and controls for car shredders.
+Quad Plus is an industry leading system integrator providing motors,transformers, and controls for car shredders.
 We offer complete solutions, from meeting with the power company and designing a high-voltage layout for your site to supplying AC or DC shredder drive systems.
 Once you’re up and running, we provide parts and expertise to keep your systems operating efficiently.

 We have the in-depth knowledge of the products and applications available so you get the best solutions based on your requirements.
 We have experience working with power companies and system integration from the ground up, including 3D modeling of control system enclosures to ensure your specifications are met.
-Plus, we partner with control system parts manufacturers and will support systems on-site and remotely.
+Plus, we partner with control system parts manufacturers and can support systems on-site and remotely.

 No matter what stage of auto shredding you are in, we can help.
 Our service team has the expertise to build, power, and maintain every system from the most straightforward setup to the most complex.

 We deal with the power company so you don’t have to and you’re in control of your shredder’s location.

 3D modeling provides the most exact specifications so your project is done right the first time.